Last Updated on 17 February, 2021 by Veronica

 Downtown Tulsa

-It is Art Deco style and worth a quiet walk.
-You can see many buildings that correspond to the beginning of the twentieth century.
 It is deeply appreciated how Route 66 has influenced this city’s development and the businesses located on the route: today, 11th Street.

 14. Oklahoma City, Oklahoma

-In Oklahoma city you can see:
+In Oklahoma City, you can see:

-Ann’s Chicken Fry House Restaurant
+Ann’s Chicken Fry House Restaurant in this Route 66 City

-It opened in 1948 as a “Cities Service ” service station and in 1966 changed business and transformed into a restaurant called “Three Bulls Steak House.”
+It opened in 1948 as a “Cities Service” service station and in 1966 changed business and transformed into a restaurant called “Three Bulls Steak House.”
 In 1971 his owner’s brother joined the business, and they changed the restaurant’s name.
-The way they chose the new name was curious.
-They put many names in a hat, including their wives, and Ann’s came out.

 It’s a must-stop for Travelers on Route 66, even if you’re not hungry.
 (Closes on Sundays).